hbc/Intro-to-Unix/lessons/03_loops_and_scripts.md

 If you've noticed, we slipped a new `grep` flag `-H` in there.
 This flag will report the filename along with the match string.
 This is useful for when we generate the summary file.

-And now, at the end of the script as a best practice of capturing all of our work into a running summary log:
+And now as a best practice, at the end of the script we add a command to capture all of our work into a running summary log:

 ```
 # and add this summary to our run log